 Registering Your non-profit entity in the System of Award Management – better known by its acronym, SAM – is essential for getting paid!
-Let me say that another way, to be paid by the US Federal government under a contract – including a services contract for delivery by a non-profit organization – your non-profit must be registered in the System of Award Management – often referred to by its acronym SAM.
+Let me say that another way, to be paid by the US Federal government under a contract – including a services contract for delivery by a non-profit organization – a representative of the non-profit must be registered in the System of Award Management.

-Before you can register in SAM.gov there is a list of items you will need to do, collect, or have on hand.
+Before you can register in SAM.gov, you will need to make a list of items, collect, or have them on hand.
 It is best to go into a SAM registration prepared because even if you think you have everything, one small piece of information or inconsistency may trip you up.
 Not having the essential documents to hand can delay the registration by as much as a few weeks.

-- Your EIN (Employer Identification Number) or TIN (Taxpayer Identification Number) and the Taxpayer name – usually your formal Organization Name that is on your 501(c)(3) determination or Articles of Incorporation.
+- Your EIN (Employer Identification Number) or TIN (Taxpayer Identification Number) and the Taxpayer name.
+The Taxpayer name is usually your formal Organization Name that is on your 501(c)(3) determination or Articles of Incorporation.

 - You will need to register in DUNS (Dun & Bradstreet) and have your DUNS number handy.
 TIP: Be sure that your physical address in DUNS is accurate and that your registration in SAM matches exactly.
-If the addresses don’t match in both DUNS and SAM, it will spit the registration back at you and the delays to sort this out can run into weeks – ask me how I know?!
+If the addresses don’t match in both DUNS and SAM, it will spit the registration back at you.
+The delays in sorting this out can run into weeks – ask me how I know?!

-- You will need to have details of the bank account of your non-profit organization to set up Electronic Funds Transfer in SAM (EFT).
-These are the details you will need: bank routing number, bank account number, and bank account type (ie: check or savings)
+- You will need to have details of your non-profit organisation’s bank account to set up Electronic Funds Transfer in SAM (EFT).
+These are the details you will need: bank routing number, bank account number, and bank account type (i.e., check or savings)

-- A couple of hours of time to dedicate to the registration process!
+- A couple of hours to dedicate to the registration process!